 At its best, the space slasher pauses for a return to the prequel’s big ideas.
 Walter meets David, revealing his inability to create – humanity’s limit on AI out of fear.
 Things come full circle as David becomes convinced of his initial notion.
 References to Ozymandias and Götterdämmerung unveil his persistence in playing God.
 In Fassbender’s scene-stealing dual role, the duo’s seeming bond spells cause for trouble and felt tension.

 In this risky shift, we see how Alien: Covenant commendably never settles for the conventional.
-The result is no doubt divisive.
+The result may be divisive.
 Yet instead of turning out formulaic, the horror-driven Alien story is made all the more interesting by its fusion with the ideas spawned in Prometheus.
 And there are few things more we can ask of a sequel in any franchise.